 No jewellery, nail -polish or make-up allowed.
 Parents will be notified.

+Students are only allowed to use the school books given and not use their own.
 The first exercise books for all lessons will be free for students.
 After this the students must pay for school books.

 Students lunch time and break times must take place in the main hall only or outside in School grounds.

-They are not allowed to loiter in hallways during these times with food or drink in their hands.
+Students are not allowed to loiter in hallways during these times with food or drink in their hands.

 They are under no circumstances allowed to eat or drink anything in the class rooms other than drink water.